FaizeenHoque/PythonYT_Downloader/README.md

 #!
 2. Please do not Download someones YouTube video without explicit permission.
 #!
 3. Please do not Harras someone by using their video against them.

-#* If you follow these rules, You have all rights to use this video downloader :
+#* If you follow these rules, You have all rights to use this video downloader.

+#HOW TO USE

+To use this open the terminal in the location of the main.py file then type this :

+`pip install -r requirements.txt`

+then :

+`python main.py`

 #@ ---------------😊 ENJOY -------------------------- @#